branjwong/bus-374-organizational-theory/docs/html/_sources/9_status_quality_social_order.rst.txt

         - if there is a cost associated with affiliation, and if the actions of low-status firms are less likely to be noted, then low-status firms will obtain lower returns and be less likely to investment

+.. admonition:: Hypothesis 4

-- Hypothesis 4. the higher (or lower) an actor's status, the greater (or less) the net benefit the actor will derive from subsequent high-status affiliation
+    the higher (or lower) an actor's status, the greater (or less) the net benefit the actor will derive from subsequent high-status affiliation

     - returns to high-status affiliation will be lower for actors that have not established high-status affilliations in the past